braydenc303/gitPractice/revert.md

     being sure to paste in the SHA-1 value that you copied.

+    After doing so, you will most likely be told that there is a merge conflict.
+Resolve it by accepting the incoming change, saving the file and add and commit the changes with the following message:

+    ```bash
+    "Reverted a branch."
+    ```

 19. Take a look at your experiments.txt file.
-You should see that the line we just added is now gone, and we are now back to where we were before we made the change.
+You should see that the last two lines we added are now gone, and we are now back to where we were before we made the changes.

 20. In your terminal/bash, type in: